gburtini/Potent-Tools-for-XPath/README.md

 console.log(xpath); // /html/head/body/table/tr[2]/td/strong[@class='title']
 ```

-It should be possible to use our [builds](dist) on the web as well, as they simply do not include `xpath` and `xmldom` as polyfills for browser functionality.
+It should be possible to use our [builds](dist) on the web as well, as they simply ignore the polyfills if they're already present.

 License
 -------